mckn-larp/house-rules/players/README.md

 - Our community is at its best when we act in the spirit of **collaboration, not competition**.
 - **Accountability and forgiveness** both have a place in our culture.

+## Consent is Key
+Character actions are never more important than real life people.

+While we play in a World of Darkness, and this game will explore a wide variety of adult and horrible themes, we all have a responsibility to ensure that our fellow players are comfortable with the material presented.
+Every person has their own tolerance, and their own lines in the sand, and it is the duty of other players and staff to be respectful of that.
+During scenes involving any controversial material, staff will Check-In with the players as things progress to ensure that no one is being pushed outside of their comfort zone.
+Likewise, when engaging in PvP actions or controversial roleplay, players may be advised to change the nature of their actions, should other players be made uncomfortable by them.
+This is not removing consequences of roleplay, but rather altering aspects of it so that we are all still having fun with a game.
+No one wants to be traumatized by their hobby.

+At any time, players may withdraw their consent for being in a scene, interaction or circumstances, and be allowed to leave.
+Storytellers will determine the effect on their characters, if any, and may change the actions of anyone within a scene as necessary.
+While we apologize to any other players impacted by those changes, this policy is not negotiable.

+Again, this is not a means of avoiding consequences, but rather that we play in a game where the only limit is our imaginations, and so consequences can be changed to suit individual needs.
+If a player has personal issues being subject to Specific Situation X, we can all imagine doing literally anything else.
+We all deserve a game that makes us feel welcome and valued, and it is all of our responsibility to provide that to one another.

 ## A Shared Love of the Game